Graph Node

 Project Info

-is a protocol for building decentralized applications (dApps) quickly on Ethereum and IPFS using GraphQL.
+Graph Node is a protocol for building decentralized applications (dApps) quickly on Ethereum and IPFS using GraphQL.

 Usage